 - focus on the future roadmap of your life in the United Kingdom.

 Your past is a basis of your future in the UK so please, write how your existing experience will help you to influence on UK tech industry or digital technology at all.

-I hope these thoughts will be helpful for you but please, keep in mind that I am not an immigration advisor and all the ideas above are just my personal opinion.
+I hope these thoughts will be helpful to you.
+Please, keep in mind that I am not an immigration advisor, and all the ideas above are my personal opinion.
 Thanks and good luck with your Tier 1 Exceptional Talent Visa application, Good Person!”